 The etching and engraving style most often seen in Blackwork, is inherently a part of Illustrative tattooing.
 Woodcuts are also considered to be in this family.
 In most cases illustrating the envisioned finished product includes drawings as an initial step in creating detailed work.
 Odd Tattooer, Aaron Aziel, and Franco Maldonado are some artists who frequently employ this line-heavy style for their work.
 Inspired by the works of Goya, Gustave Dore or Albrecht Durer, this can have a very surreal or dark look depending on the tattooists personal tastes.
 Artists who tend towards this style of Illustrative tattooing usually use fine line needles in conjunction with drawing techniques like cross hatching, parallel hatching, and, at times, small dashes.
 These particular line styles are great for replicating the texture of fur, or the look of antique etched or engraved prints.

 Tattooists who are inspired by engraving and etching often fall into the category of Blackwork or Dark Art.
-It’s pretty understable why; the visual artists and past masters who have influenced these works were often interested in esoteric philosophies, alchemy, and magick.
-Sigils, demons, and mythical creatures can be illustrated in many varied ways, but these pieces usually rely heavily on black, or black and grey.
+It’s pretty understable why; the visual artists and past masters who have influenced these works were often interested in esoteric philosophies, alchemy, and magic.
+Sigils, demons, and mythical creatures can be illustrated in many varied ways, but these pieces usually rely heavily on blackwork, or Black and Grey.
 Alexander Grim is a very good example of this.
-There are some artists, such as Derek Noble, who employ color but they are usually very deep tones like blood red or burnished orange.
 Some artists, such as Cristian Casas, are inspired by these same concepts and tend to straddle a few different styles; merging Dark Art and Neo Traditional, Casas still tends towards very bold Illustrative tattooing.

 Immediately looking at Irezumi you can see the influence on Neo Traditional, another strain of Illustrative tattooing.
 Not only inspired by the same Ukiyo-e prints of Irezumi, but also Art Nouveau and Art Deco.
 Art Nouveau, in particular, was highly affected by the Japanese use of nature as a concept, as well as graceful curving lines to delineate frames, faces, and botanicals.
 Art Nouveau was more lush and decorative than most Japanese crafts that inspired it, but you can see a wonderful use of pattern, filigree, and ornamentals in the works of tattooists Hannah Flowers, Miss Juliet, and Antony Flemming.
 Some of these artists go beyond Illustrative tattooing style, to a look that is highly painterly, such as Aimee Cornwell, however you can still often see the spark of Art Nouveau artists.
 Visual masters such as Alphonse Mucha, Gustav Klimt and Aubrey Beardsley are some favorites; many reproductions of their work have been made into ink.